 2001 CLOS HAUT PEYRAGUEY 96p

 Tasted twice - last time in April 2012.
 Consistent notes.
 Extremely intense on the nose, an explosion of aromas.
-A stunning richness of nuances in this wine combined with extraordinary acidity and cooperation of the latter with fabulous sweetness.
-Striking depth and long, long honeyed aftertaste.
-When tasted en primeur ten years ago, this wine showed already then stunning botrytized flavours and great acidity.
-Now it has developed in a complete one.
-This is simply a wonderful wine which oozes class and style.
+This wine has a stunning richness of nuances combined with extraordinary acidity and cooperation of the latter with fabulous sweetness.
+The remarkable depth and long, long honeyed aftertaste.
+When tasted en primeur ten years ago, this wine already showed stunning botrytised flavours and great acidity.
+Now it has developed into a complete one.
+This is simply a wonderful wine that oozes class and style.